Discipleship Opportunities

 Young People's Ministry

 The third annual Taste of Maryland Dinner fundraiser at the West River Center will be held on April 13.
 Proceeds from the dinner will go toward the camp scholarship fund.
 Come out to the beautiful West River Center and enjoy an evening of local flavors, including a pig roast, live oyster bar, wonderful local salads/field greens and great desserts.
-Tickets are $85/plate.
-Additional details coming soon.
+Tickets must be purchased in advance at $85/plate.

 New Faith Development